-The New Year is quickly coming, so let the resolution setting begin!
-Lose weight, get to the gym twice a week, find a better job or relationship, save money, and watch less Netflix are just some of the vows we tend to make.
+A brand new year is here, and resolutions are everywhere!
+Lose weight, get to the gym twice a week, find a better job or relationship, save money and watch less Netflix are just some of the vows we tend to make.

 “This is going to be the year I do it … I’m going to change my life, just watch me,” we often say (at least to ourselves).

-The question we need ask ourselves is how many times has this been the year that we lose weight, get fit, and start to eat healthier?
-How many years has our motivation started at a rocket’s pace in January only to slow down to a Fiat’s pace in February, with and all motivation gone by March?
+The question we need ask ourselves is how many times has this been the year that we lose weight, get fit and start to eat healthier?
+How many years has our motivation started at a rocket’s pace in January only to slow down to a turtle’s pace in February, with and all motivation gone by March?
 If the answer is once or more, please keep reading.

-Woody Allen once said, “Ninety percent of success is showing up.”
+In order to be successful, you have to show up and actually put in the effort.
 We often look at successful people and think their achievements happened overnight.
-That’s rarely the case; these people hustled, were disciplined, and made sacrifices to reach the levels of success they achieved.
+That’s rarely the case; these people hustled, were disciplined and made sacrifices to reach the levels of success they achieved.
 They practiced habits day in and day out without fail.

 2. PACE YOURSELF

-January 1st does not mean you need to do two killer workouts, eat only veggies, and drink a gallon of water.
+January 1st doesn’t mean you need to do two killer workouts, eat only veggies and drink a gallon of water every day.
 This is a process that takes time, energy, patience and a damn strong will.
 Start by just making small changes and build on these small changes each week.
-I understand the rush and the urgency, but losing weight, making better choices, and getting in shape takes time.
-Avoid the early burn out by pacing yourself.
+While I understand the desire to see changes now, losing weight, making better choices and getting in shape takes time.
+Avoid the early burnout by pacing yourself.

 3. KEEP IT SIMPLE